OVERVIEW: The Whitehall Foundation supports researchers that work in life sciences with an emphasis on neurobiology.

 IP TAKE: While Whitehall is an approachable funder that accepts unsolicited LOIs, grantseekers should not look to the foundation for major support.
+However, Whitehall is a good resource for those having trouble securing funding from other sources.

 Scientists who have or are expecting substantial support from other sources are not eligible for a Whitehall research grant.
 Whitehall defines “substantial” as $200,000 per year including direct and indirect expenses and the Principal Investigator’s salary.

 The foundation accepts unsolicited letters of inquiry three times per year with deadlines falling on January 15, April 15, and October 1.
+Note that investigators can only submit one LOI per year.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)